 It was patented by Yusuf Seyhan on 16 January 2003, WO 03/004117.

 There is also another puzzle that is equivalent to the Dino Cube, but I do not know much about it.
 Colloquially known as the Dino Star, it is in the shape of a Stella Octangula, of which the corners can rotate.
 There are small pieces in between them along the edges of the internal octahedron, and the three pieces around each tip form a circle on the surfaces of the adjacent tips.
 Each circle should be of one colour.
 I first saw one in David Singmaster's collection.
 Most have a body of a single colour (various colours were available), but there are some where each tip has its own colour.

 The 6-colour Dino Cube actually has two solutions, which are mirror images of each other.
-This is similar to the two solutions of the Brain Twist.
+This is similar to the two solutions (faces or tips) of the Brain Twist.
 The unstickered Dinomorphix not only has a face solution and the tip solution, but on each of those the colour arrangement can also be done in mirror image.

 I have calculated how many moves each position of the Dino Cube needs to solve, as shown in the table below.
-One column was calculated with the assumption that there are two solutions (mirror images of each other), the other column is based on the assumption that you want a particular one of those.
-The Rainbow cube was calculated by Claude Crépeau and Thanh Vinh Nguyen, and is shown in the last column.
+The first column was calculated with the assumption that there are two solutions (mirror images of each other), the second column is based on the assumption that you want a particular one of those.
+The Rainbow cube was first calculated by Claude Crépeau and Thanh Vinh Nguyen, and is shown in the third column.

 |Moves|| Dino / Brain Twist|